jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Restrictions.md

 Single VPC Security Group Quota|50|Open Ticket
 Single Region Private Image Quota|5|Open Ticket
-Single Region Shared Image Quota|5 (acceptable for no more than 5)|Adjustment Not Supported Quota of Cloud Disk Service Attached to Single Virtual Machine|8 (SSD Cloud Disk or Premium Hdd Cloud Disk)|Adjustment Not Supported
+Single Region Shared Image Quota|5 (acceptable for no more than 5)|Adjustment Not Supported Quota of Cloud Disk Service Attached to Single Virtual Machines|8 (SSD Cloud Disk or Premium Hdd Cloud Disk)|Adjustment Not Supported
-Quota of Elastic IP Associated to Single Virtual Machine |1|Adjustment Not Supported
+Quota of Elastic IP Associated to Single Virtual Machines |1|Adjustment Not Supported
-Quota of Security Group Associated toc Single Virtual Machine|5|Adjustment Not Supported
+Quota of Security Group Associated toc Single Virtual Machines|5|Adjustment Not Supported
-Quota of Key Pair Associated to Single Virtual Machine|1|Adjustment Not Supported
+Quota of Key Pair Associated to Single Virtual Machines|1|Adjustment Not Supported
 System Disk Type and Capacity|40GB Local Disk for Free and Adjustment Not Supported<br>Cloud Disk Service 40~500GB (in beta)|Local Disk Capacity Adjustment Not Supported
 Data Disk Type and Capacity|All are Cloud Disk Services<br>SSD Cloud Disk: 20GB~1,000GB<br>Premium Hdd Cloud Disk: 20GB~​​3000GB|Adjustment Not Supported
 Single Security Group Rules Quota|Total Outbound and Inbound Rules No More Than 100|Adjustment Not Supported